mlhartme/stool/main/documentation.md

 #### Description

-Creates the necessary configuration and starts Tomcat with all applications for this stage.
+Creates a Docker image based on the current template and starts it.
 If the stage is an artifact stage, you can start it right away; otherwise, you have to build it first.
 Depending on your application(s), startup may take a while.

-Startup is refused if your stage is expired.
+Startup is refused if your stage has expired.
 In this case, use `stool config expire=`*newdate* to configure a new `expire` date.

 Startup is also refused if the disk quota exceeded.
 In this case, delete some unused files, try `stool cleanup`, or use `stool config quota=`*n*.

-`-fitnesse` starts the FitNesse Wiki instead of the web application.

-`-debug` and `-suspend` enable the debugger.
-The difference is that `-suspend` waits for the debugger to connect before running any application code.

-Use the `-tail` option to start tomcat and get `catalina.out` printed to the console.
-Press ctrl-c to stop watching `catalina.out`, the application will continue to run.
-Alternatively, you can tail the current stage manually with `stool cd logs && tail -f catalina.out`
+Use the `-tail` option to start tomcat and get container output printed to the console.
+Press ctrl-c to stop watching output, the container will continue to run.

-`start` generates a Tomcat base directory `$STAGE/.backstage/tomcat` if it does not yet exist.
-If it exists, only the server.xml is updated by taking server.xml.template and adding all apps to it.
-This allows for manual changes in the base directory. `start` deletes all files in Tomcat's `temp` directory.
+`start` generates a Docker context directory in `$STAGE/.backstage/context`.
+Output from building the image is logged to `$STAGE/.backstage/image.log`.
+The docker container is startet as the current user, not as root.
+The following bind mounts are created:
+* `/logs` -> `$stage/.backstage/logs`
+* for source stages: `/vhosts/source-app` -> exploded webapp, e.g. `$stage/target/source-app-SNAPSHOT`
+* for artifact stages: `/vhosts/artifact-app` -> directory containing the artifact, e.g. `$stage/artifact-app`

-The Tomcat version is configurable with `stool config tomcat.version=`*version*.
-If you change it, you have to stop the stage, delete the `$STAGE/.backstage/tomcat` directory and start the stage.
-The respective Tomcat will be downloaded automatically to the directory specified by the global `downloadCache` property (default is `$STOOL_HOME/downloads`).
-Alternatively, you can place customized Tomcats tar balls into this directory, provided they unpack to a directory that matches the base file name of the `tar.gz` file.
+The Docker template is configurable `stool config template=`*template*.
+If you change it, you have to restart the stage.

-Technically, Tomcat is started by the Java Service wrapper (http://wrapper.tanukisoftware.com/).
-You can configure the version of the wrapper with the `tomcat.service` property.
-Run this command with `-v` enabled service wrapper debug output.

-If you want to re-generated all files created by this command, use `stool cd backstage && rm -rf service ssl tomcat`.
-This is useful e.g. to get certificates regenerated.

-The current working directory of the started VM is the stage directory.

-The environment of the started application is the environment specified by the `tomcat.env` property.
-In addition, you get the `HOME` and `USER` variables of the current OS user.
-In addition, Stool defines two Java System properties in the VM running this
-stage:
-* `stool.cp` points to the stool executable that started this stages
-* `stool.home` point to Stool's home directory
+You can also adjust files in the template directory; make sure to restart the stage to reflect your changes.

 [//]: # (include stageOptions.md)